twota/terms-of-service-and-privacy-policy/README.md

 ----------------------------

-Effective Date: January 22, 2026
+Effective Date: March 17, 2026

-Twota Technologies Inc. ("Twota", "we", "us", or "our") is committed to respecting and protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your personal information when you use the "Twota" app.
+Twota Technologies Inc. (“Twota”, “we”, “us”, or “our”) is committed to respecting and protecting your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your personal information when you use the “Twota” app.
 By downloading, registering, or using the app, you acknowledge that you have read, understood, and agreed to the terms of this Policy.

 1. Information We Collect

-"Twota" collects information to create your account, operate the app, and maintain a safe, genuine, and personalized experience for all users.
+“Twota” collects information to create your account, operate the app, and maintain a safe, genuine, and personalized experience for all users.
 We collect the following categories of data:
 1.1 Information You Provide Directly

-When you create or use your "Twota" profile, you provide personal information voluntarily as part of the app's core functionality.
+When you create or use your “Twota” profile, you provide personal information voluntarily as part of the app’s core functionality.
 This includes, but is not limited to:

 ▪Email, name, gender, birth date, and location.